wodby/docker4drupal/README.md

 ## Introduction

 Docker4Drupal is a set of docker images optimized for Drupal.
-Use docker-compose.yml file from this repository to spin up local environment on Linux, Mac OS X and Windows.
+Use `docker-compose.yml` file from the [latest stable release](https://github.com/wodby/docker4drupal/releases) to spin up local environment on Linux, Mac OS X and Windows.

 Read [**Getting Started**](https://docker4drupal.readthedocs.io).